Dian Farmer Learning To Grow Our Own Food

 Powdery Mildew Treatment Of Infected Plants

-The easiest way to treat infected plants is by removing and discarding the infected portions.
+If you’re looking for Dahlia powdery mildew treatment or any other affected plants, the easiest way to treat this is by removing and discarding the infected portions.
 Cut back leaves that have powdery mildew on them.

 Be sure not to compost them to prevent more spores from forming.
 Clean your hands and clippers thoroughly after removing affected parts of your plants.